awsdocs/amazon-lumberyard-release-notes/archive/1.21/known-issues.md

 + Ragdoll requires a continuous chain of joints.
 For example, if you have a bipedal ragdoll setup with hip and shoulder joints, you must add all in-between joints to ensure acceptable behavior.
 If you don't add the in-between joints, such as spine joints, the ragdoll will produce undesired behavior.
 + Render output from the **Track View** editor is affected if an actor in the frames has **Simple Motion** and **Anim Graph** components and is controlled by the **Animation Editor**.
 The animation playback in the render output video appears faster than normal and is multiplied based on the FPS output of the video.
 To work around this issue, you can use external video capture software to record the animation playback when you run your sequences.
 + After you launch a server instance and a client instance of a game, the client can use controls to change the animation of a character.
-+ Weight triggers for the **Blend N** node are automatically set to zero.
++ Weight triggers for the **Blend N** node automatically set to zero.
 You must manually change the weight trigger.
-+ The editor stops working if you right-click in the navigation pane and cut a node that's in a pasted reference node, and then paste the node into the animation graph window.
++ The editor stops working if you right-click in the navigation pane and cut a node that's in a pasted reference node, and then paste that node into the animation graph window.
 + If an animation graph is referenced in another animation graph, the edited animation graph may disappear from the navigation pane when you save your changes.
 The editor also stops working if you click the parent node in the animation graph after you save your changes.
 + The editor stops working if you use special characters, such as " or %, for the motion ID in a motion set.
 + If a motion set is referenced in a reference node, the original motion set will be duplicated when you save your changes.
 The editor stops working if you remove the duplicate motion set and save your changes.